 Gambling Addiction Lawsuits

-Our national mass tort lawyers are currently investigating gambling addiction lawsuits on behalf of individuals who became addicted to online gambling or sports betting platforms at a young age and suffered serious harm as a result.
+Our lawyers are currently investigating gambling addiction lawsuits on behalf of individuals who became addicted to online gambling or sports betting platforms, often at a young age, and suffered serious harm as a result.
 Injuries tied to gambling addiction may include severe financial losses, diagnosed gambling disorder, depression, anxiety, substance abuse, or suicidal ideation.
-This page provides updates on the developing gambling addiction litigation, explains who may qualify to bring a claim, and offers insight into potential settlement values.
+This page explains how these cases work, who may be eligible to bring a claim, and what potential settlement compensation may be available.

 If you or your child has suffered serious harm due to online gambling addiction, call us today at 800-553-8082 or contact our lawyers online for a free and confidential case review.